POSTMAN, 2023

 Exploration 2

-A smart list that incorporates a significance measure to every result according to the user's activity and presenting findings intelligently.
+A smart list that incorporates a significance measure pre-searched results and displays across categories.

 Exploration 3